The Island Packet and The Beaufort Gazette

 (Beaufort Gazette) William Elliott, a Beaufort attorney, founded The Beaufort Gazette in 1897.
 The first edition was a four-page, eight-column broadsheet.
 In 1907, the Gazette consolidated with the Port Royal-based Palmetto Post.
 The Gazette became a five-day-a-week, afternoon newspaper April 30, 1973.
 McClatchy Newspapers purchased the Gazette in 1990, which converted it to morning publication.
 By 1995, the Gazette had become a seven-day-a-week newspaper.

-Distinction: The Island Packet and Beaufort Gazette are sister newspapers founded 80 years apart and serving southern and northern Beaufort County, respectively.
+Distinction: The Island Packet and The Beaufort Gazette are sister newspapers founded 80 years apart and serving southern and northern Beaufort County, respectively.
 The coverage areas are separated by the Broad River, and the county is reliant on a thriving tourist industry.
-Northern Beaufort County is home to USC Beaufort, an extension campus of the University of South Carolina serving 2,000 students in the Lowcountry region.
+Northern Beaufort County is home to USC Beaufort, an extension campus of the University of South Carolina serving thousands of students in the Lowcountry region.

 Circulation Area: Home delivery is available to all of Beaufort County and parts of Jasper County.
 In addition, single-copy sales reach several more counties.